seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/unlicense.md

 ### We Give You an Unrestricted License

-Some governments do not recognize public domain dedications.
+Some courts do not recognize public domain dedications.
 For such cases, we give you a license to use the library worldwide.
 You and everyone else can use the library forever and never need to pay to use it.
 No one can take this license from you.

 ### We Provide No Warranty and Accept No Liability